szczyglis-dev/py-gpt/README.md

 - `Additional keyword arguments (**kwargs) for data loaders`: Additional keyword arguments, such as settings, API keys, for the data loader.
 These arguments will be passed to the loader; please refer to the Llama-index or LlamaHub loaders reference for a list of allowed arguments for the specified data loader.

-- `Use local models in Video/Audio and Image (vision) loaders`: Enable usage of local models in Video/Audio and Image (vision) loaders.
+- `Use local models in Video/Audio and Image (vision) loaders`: Enables usage of local models in Video/Audio and Image (vision) loaders.
 If disabled then API models will be used (GPT-4 Vision and Whisper).
 Note: local models will work only in Python version (not compiled/Snap).
 Default: False.

 - `Auto-index DB in real time`: Enables conversation context auto-indexing.